A Public Dataset For the ZKsync Rollup: Data Schema and Processing

 \subsection{Blocks}

 Blocks are sequential units of data within a blockchain, each identified by a unique hash.
 They contain a list of transactions, metadata such as timestamps, and the hash of the previous block (\stress{parentHash}), which links them in a chain back to the genesis block (block number 0) as shown in Figure~\ref{fig:blockchain}.
 This chain of blocks forms the blockchain.
 Blocks ensure transaction security, network consensus, and efficient data storage and processing within blockchain networks.
-We list the attributes of the blocks presented in our dataset in Table~\ref{tab:block_attributes} in the Appendix.
 In our dataset, blocks should be sorted according to the attribute \stress{block number} to maintain the correct order of the blocks on the blockchain.